 The Johnston County Visitors Bureau oversees the marketing efforts for the county to attract and serve visitors, therefore increasing the economic impact for the local economy.
 The Visitors Bureau is fully funded by the 3 percent hotel room tax paid by overnight visitors to the county.
 In addition, the Towns of Benson, Kenly, Selma, and Smithfield have a 2% occupancy tax that is managed by the Visitors Bureau and is dedicated to each town's marketing efforts.

-If you are interested in learning more the Johnston County Visitors Bureau, visit the website, www.johnstoncountync.org.
-In addition, visitors and locals to Johnston County alike can always find out what’s happening in the area by visiting www.johnstoncountyevents.com which lists detailed information on festivals, entertainment, and fun happenings in JoCo through out the year.
+If you are interested in learning more about the Johnston County Visitors Bureau, visit our website, johnstoncountync.org/about.
+In addition, visitors and locals to Johnston County alike can always find out what’s happening in the area by visiting our events page which lists detailed information on festivals, entertainment, and fun happenings in JoCo through out the year.